Pakhi-Singha/Webknot-Technologies/README.md

 # Webknot-Technologies

+## How to run

-To run clone the repository
+Clone the repository
 - git clone https://github.com/Pakhi-Singha/Webknot-Technologies.git

-After cloning, copy paste the following commands in terminal.
+After cloning, copy paste the following commands in the terminal if you're using Windows.
 - cd Webknot-Technologies/backend
-- python -m venv .venv && . .venv/Scripts/activate  # (for Windows) or source .venv/bin/activate (for Linux/Mac)
+- python -m venv .venv
+- .\.venv\Scripts\Activate.ps1
 - pip install -r requirements.txt
-- uvicorn backend.main:app --reload
+- python -m uvicorn main:app --reload
+Otherwise use suitable Linux/Mac commands instead, based on your environment.

 If database is empty, seed it using the below command in terminal.
 - sqlite3 campus.db < seed.sql